dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-upgrading-dbt-versions.md

 #### Testing your changes before upgrading
-Once you have an idea about what code changes you'll need to make, you can start implementing them in your development environment.
-You'll first need to [change the project's development environment settings](docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-choosing-a-dbt-version#supported-versions) to run the latest version of dbt.
+Once you have an idea about what code changes you'll need to make, you can start implementing them.
+We recommend that you create a separate dbt project, `Upgrade Project`, to test your changes before making them live in your main dbt project.
+In your `Upgrade Project` connect to the same repository that you use for your main dbt project, but this time, set the development environment [settings](docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-choosing-a-dbt-version#supported-versions) to run the latest version of dbt Core.
 Next check out a branch `dbt-version-upgrade`, make the appropriate updates to your project (if needed), and see if your dbt project compiles and runs with the new version of dbt in the IDE.
 If jumping directly to the latest version of dbt is too far of a leap for your project, try iteratively getting your project to work on each successive minor version.
 There are years of development and a handful of breaking changes between two distant versions of dbt (e.g. 0.14 --> 0.20).
 There are far fewer between two subsequent versions of dbt, which is why upgrading regularly is important.

 Once you have your project compiling and running on the latest version of dbt in the development environment for your `dbt-version-upgrade` branch, try replicating one of your production jobs to run off your branch's code.
-You can do this by creating a new environment for testing, setting the custom branch to 'ON' and referencing your `dbt-version-upgrade` branch.
-You'll also need to set the dbt version in this environment to the latest dbt version.
+You can do this by creating a new deployment environment for testing, setting the custom branch to 'ON' and referencing your `dbt-version-upgrade` branch.
+You'll also need to set the dbt version in this environment to the latest dbt Core version.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-upgrading-dbt-versions/custom-branch.png" title="Setting your testing environment" />

 Then add a job to the new testing environment that replicates one of the production jobs your team relies on.
-If that job runs smoothly, you should be all set to merge your branch into main and change your deployment environments to run off the newest version of dbt core.
+If that job runs smoothly, you should be all set to merge your branch into main and change your development and deployment environments in your main dbt project to run off the newest version of dbt Core.